 What is a GEO Score?
 How to Measure Your AI Search Visibility

 A GEO Score is a 0-100 metric that measures how visible your brand is when people search using AI platforms like ChatGPT, Perplexity, and Gemini.
-It answers a simple question: when someone asks an AI about your product category, does the AI cite you?
+It combines four components — Citation Presence (50 points), Prominence (20 points), Quality (15 points), and Density (15 points) — into a single number that answers: when someone asks an AI about your category, does the AI cite you, where, how, and how often?

 Traditional analytics tell you whether Google ranks your pages.
 A GEO Score tells you whether AI recommends your brand.
-As AI search grows — Perplexity alone processes over 100 million queries per month — this distinction is becoming the most important gap in most marketing dashboards.
+As AI search grows — Perplexity alone processes over 100 million queries per month, ChatGPT over 1 billion per week — this distinction is becoming the most important gap in most marketing dashboards.
+You can have a strong SEO posture and a GEO Score of 12.
+You can also have a moderate SEO posture and a GEO Score of 67.
+The two metrics measure different things.

 If you are new to Generative Engine Optimization, start there for the full framework.
-This article focuses specifically on GEO Scores: how they work, how they are calculated, and what a good score looks like.
+This article focuses specifically on GEO Scores: how they work, how they are calculated under the hood, what each score band means in practice, industry benchmarks, and how to interpret changes over time.

 Traditional SEO metrics like rankings and CTR tell you nothing about whether AI search engines cite your brand — a GEO Score fills that measurement gap.